 Wouldn’t it be great if we could create spaces for every young person who wants to join?

-A ‘register of interest’ includes anyone who is too young to join the section at the moment and a ‘joining list’ includes anyone who is old enough to join Beavers, Cubs, Scouts or Explorers and is waiting for a space to become available.
+A ‘register of interest’ includes anyone who is too young to join the section at the moment and a ‘waiting list’ includes anyone who is old enough to join Beavers, Cubs, Scouts or Explorers but is waiting for a space to become available.

 When you consider your waiting list it's worth having a think about why there is a waiting list for your section.
 Ask yourself, could the venue you meet in cater for more young people?
 Would you need more adults to manage a larger section?
 Is your waiting list the opportunity to open a new section?
-Can close by Groups offer them places?
+Can other local Groups offer them places?

 Don’t panic about where the new adult volunteers will come from; look at the six simple steps to recruiting volunteers and think about using the 4 week challenge resources.
 By bringing in more young people it will increase the number of adults you can ask to join your team.